Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 Pretty simple, just need to see where it open and where it close, has to be linear, could be a N/2 that is the same as N with constant space complexity

+### 1662.
+Check If Two String Arrays are Equivalent

+there are two ways with this,
+    -- if I can sort this, I thing it would be log n,,,,,also need to be swapting -- if I cant, I would organize this remembering the initial position, at the end if has to be the same string and same positions